egonSchiele/tarsec/README.md

 const parser = seq([
     str("hello"),
     space,

-    // capture group to capture the name.
+    /* Capture group to capture the name.

-    //
-    // `many1(noneOf("!")` parses one or more characters
+    `many1(noneOf("!"))` parses one or more characters
-    // that are not an exclamation mark.
+    that are not an exclamation mark.
-    // `many1` returns an array of characters,
+    `many1` returns an array of characters,
-    // `many1WithJoin` joins them into a string.
+    `many1WithJoin` joins them into a string.

-    //
-    // This capture group is then given the name "person" capture(many1WithJoin(noneOf("!")), "person"),
+    This capture group is then given the name "person". */ capture(many1WithJoin(noneOf("!")), "person"),
     char("!"),
 ]);